decapbridge/decapbridge-web/content/collections/text-pages/terms-of-use.md

 ## Acceptable Use

-You must not use this website in any way that causes, or may cause, damage to the website or impairment of the availability or accessibility of Site Starter or in any way which is unlawful, illegal, fraudulent or harmful.
+You must not use this website in any way that causes, or may cause, damage to the website or impairment of the availability or accessibility of DecapBridge or in any way which is unlawful, illegal, fraudulent or harmful.

 ## Analytics

-Site Starter uses analytics to gather and analyze data about the way users interact with the website.
+DecapBridge uses analytics to gather and analyze data about the way users interact with the website.
 This data helps us improve our content and service.

 ## No Warranties

 This website is provided “as is” without any representations or warranties, express or implied.
-Site Starter makes no representations or warranties in relation to this website or the information and materials provided on this website.
+DecapBridge makes no representations or warranties in relation to this website or the information and materials provided on this website.

 ## Limitations of Liability

-Site Starter will not be liable to you (whether under the law of contact, the law of torts or otherwise) in relation to the contents of, or use of, or otherwise in connection with, this website:
+DecapBridge will not be liable to you (whether under the law of contact, the law of torts or otherwise) in relation to the contents of, or use of, or otherwise in connection with, this website:

 * To the extent that the website is provided free-of-charge, for any direct loss;
 * For any indirect, special or consequential loss; or